robstoll/atrium/README.md

   This overload narrows the subject to the feature, meaning a subsequent call in the fluent chain is about the feature and not the previous subject.

-- the second expects an `assertionCreator` lambda in addition, in which you can define sub-assertions for the feature.
+- the second expects an `assertionCreator`-lambda in addition, in which you can define sub-assertions for the feature.
-  An `assertionCreator` lambda has always the semantic of an [assertion group block](#define-single-assertions-or-assertion-groups) or in other words, not-fail fast.
+  An `assertionCreator`-lambda has always the semantic of an [assertion group block](#define-single-assertions-or-assertion-groups) or in other words, not-fail fast.
   It has also the benefit, that Atrium can provide those sub-assertions in error reporting, Moreover, the subject stays the same so that subsequent calls are still about the same subject.